mmusielak/chaos/README.md

 # Chaos and Fractals

-Let's say we have ...
+Let's say we have three vertices defining a triangle and a point in random location within that triangle.
+Now let's play a game: pick a random vertex and jump half way towards it.
+Draw a pixel.
+Repeat the process.

+Soon a pattern will start to emerge.

 ## Running